What Is Adverse Impact?

 Regardless of what type of job interview you are conducting, here are eight interviewing tips that apply across the board.

-Reviewing hiring managers’ interview performance can be another way to determine if your interview training is good.
+Reviewing hiring managers’ interview performance can be another way to determine if your interview training is effective.
 Performance can be measured using interview intelligence tools, or you can monitor other metrics like candidate feedback scores, pass rates, Glassdoor reviews, and quality of hire.

 Your interview training program should be unique to your organization and training goals.
 Here’s a list of things to consider covering in interview training, as well as some ideas on how to deliver this information in the interview training.